A comprehensive travel guide featuring 45 amazing things to do in Dubrovnik, Croatia.

 The construction of Fort Lovrijenac began as early as 1018 but was only completed in the 16th century.
 From there on out, it served as a vital defense system for the city, protecting Dubrovnik city from the invading Venetian fleet.

-In modern times, it has earned international fame from the Game of Thrones series, as well as being the chosen location of the Shakespeare’s Hamlet play, and the Croatian leg of the Red Bull Cliff Diving World Series.
+In modern times, it has earned international fame from the Game of Thrones series, as well as being the chosen location of Shakespeare's Hamlet play, and the Croatian leg of the Red Bull Cliff Diving World Series.

 Travelers can access this fort via a short flight of stairs from West Harbor.